AmenaIslamRimi/demo-transaction-api-jmeter/README.md

 # Demo-Transaction-API-jmeter
 # Objectives
-D-money website is an e-commerce site.
-This tests was to ensure that the Transaction API performs correctly under various conditions without applying any load.
-The tests focused on verifying the functionality, error handling, and correctness of the API responses.
+D-money is an e-commerce site that relies on a robust Transaction API for handling payments and transactions.
+These tests were conducted to ensure that the Transaction API performs correctly under various conditions without applying any load.
+The focus was on verifying functionality, error handling, and the correctness of API responses.
 # Prerequisites
 * JDK (Latest LTS)
 * Set environment for java JAVA-HOME